 - Rule 31.
 (1) A Member may dissent from and protest against any act, proceeding or resolution which the Member deems injurious to any person or the public, and have the reason for dissent, referred to as a "no vote explanation", printed in the House Journal.
-(See Const 1963, Art 4 Sec 18) - (2) If a Member desires to abstain from voting because of a potential conflict of interest, the Member may rise, announce his or her intent not to vote, and reserve the right to explain the abstention.
+(See Const 1963, Art 4 § 18) - (2) If a Member desires to abstain from voting because of a potential conflict of interest, the Member may rise, announce his or her intent not to vote, and reserve the right to explain the abstention.
 The Member shall be granted the right to have the explanatory statement printed in the House Journal.
-To be printed in the House Journal, the abstention from voting explanation shall be submitted to the Clerk. - (3) No vote explanations or explanations of abstention from voting shall not be substantively edited by the Clerk before publication in the House Journal.
+To be printed in the House Journal, the abstention from voting explanation shall be submitted to the Clerk. - (3) No vote explanations or explanations of abstention from voting shall be in compliance with House Rules and shall not be substantively edited by the Clerk before publication in the House Journal.
+When the Clerk invokes this rule, the Member with the rejected no vote explanation will be told by the Clerk or Clerk's staff of the specific rule violation and given the opportunity to resubmit the no vote explanation.